input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 With prepared environment and all data, we're now ready to start operating with the source code and configuration files.
-The `check` target which actually performs all checks and validation with the help of `+CHECK` UDC target.
+The `check` target which actually performs all checks and validation with the help of `std_checks.py` script.
-The `+CHECK` UDC target performs static checks of the Rust project as `cargo fmt`, `cargo machete`, `cargo deny` which will validate formatting, find unused dependencies and any supply chain issues with dependencies.
+This script performs static checks of the Rust project as `cargo fmt`, `cargo machete`, `cargo deny` which will validate formatting, find unused dependencies and any supply chain issues with dependencies.
 Here is the list of steps (look at `./earthly/rust/scripts/std_checks.py`):